OscarAspelin95/isONclust3/README.md

 The executable is then located in folder `target/release`.

 ### Testing the installation <a name="installation"></a>
-Run `target/release/isONclust3 --fastq Example_data/test_data.fastq --mode ont --outfolder Example_out --seeding minimizer --post-cluster`.
+Run `target/release/isONclust3 --fastq example_data/test_data.fastq --mode ont --outfolder example_out --seeding minimizer --post-cluster`.

 This generates an output directory in the repository folder.
 The fastq_files folder inside clustering should now contain 94 fastq files(each representing one cluster).

 # Running isONclust3 <a name="Running"></a>
 IsONclust3 can be used on either Pacbio data or ONT data.

 ```
 isONclust3 --fastq {input.fastq} --mode ont  --outfolder {outfolder}         # Oxford Nanopore reads